Best practices for loading data using Synapse SQL pool

 Creating statistics after the load

 To improve query performance, it's important to create statistics on all columns of all tables after the first load, or substantial changes occur in the data.
-This can be done manually or you can enable auto-create statistics.
+Creating statistics can be done manually or you can enable AUTO_CREATE_STATISTICS.

 For a detailed explanation of statistics, see Statistics.
 The following example shows how to manually create statistics on five columns of the Customer_Speed table.